 Mean score of companies in the Construction Work industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Construcciones y Auxiliar de Ferrocarriles (CAF) reported total carbon emissions of approximately 3,681,160,000 kg CO2e.
-This figure includes 31,166,000 kg CO2e from Scope 1 emissions, 7,277,000 kg CO2e from Scope 2 emissions (market-based), and a significant 3,642,717,000 kg CO2e from Scope 3 emissions, which primarily stem from the use of sold products.
+This figure includes 31,166,000 kg CO2e from Scope 1 emissions, 7,277,000 kg CO2e from Scope 2 (market-based), and a significant 3,642,717,000 kg CO2e from Scope 3 emissions, which encompasses emissions from the use of sold products, employee commuting, and other categories.
 CAF has set ambitious climate commitments, aiming for net-zero carbon emissions by 2045.
 The company has established near-term targets to reduce absolute Scope 1 and 2 greenhouse gas emissions by 54.7% by 2030, using 2019 as the base year.
-Additionally, they plan to cut Scope 3 emissions from the use of sold products by 55% per passenger-kilometre within the same timeframe.
-For the near term, CAF has also committed to a 30% reduction in absolute emissions for both Scope 1 and 2 by 2026, compared to 2019 levels.
-These targets have been validated by the Science Based Targets initiative (SBTi), ensuring they align with the necessary reductions to limit global warming to 1.5°C. Overall, CAF's comprehensive approach to reducing carbon emissions reflects its commitment to sustainability and climate responsibility within the rail transportation sector.
+Additionally, they aim to reduce Scope 3 emissions from the use of sold products by 55% per passenger-kilometre within the same timeframe.
+Long-term goals include a 90% reduction in absolute Scope 1 and 2 emissions and a 97% reduction in Scope 3 emissions by 2045.
+These targets have been validated by the Science Based Targets initiative (SBTi), ensuring they align with the necessary reductions to limit global warming to 1.5°C. CAF's commitment to sustainability is further supported by an investment plan that integrates climate considerations into financial planning, demonstrating a proactive approach to addressing climate change.

 Access structured emissions data, company-specific emission factors, and source documents